Upcoming Events: Personal Growth

 Ashanti Branch, M.Ed., Project Fellow, Stanford's d.school; Studied in Civil Engineering, Cal Poly–San Luis Obispo; Fulbright Exchange Fellowship to India, a Rotary Club Cultural Ambassadorial Fellowship to Mexico, and a 2010 Teacher of the Year Award from the Alameda-Contra Costa County Math Educators

 Ashanti Branch works to change how young men of color interact with their education and how their schools interact with them.
 As a young teacher in the East Bay, Branch recognized, "When my students aren’t learning, it’s not usually because they can’t; it’s because they have deep-seated behaviors that are holding them back."
 This led Branch in 2004 to create the Ever Forward Club to provide a safe place for these young men to “take off their masks and be supported for who they really are,” and 93 percent of Club members have gone on to college.
-Both documentarian Jennifer Siebel Newsom and Stanford’s “design thinking” program have contributed to Branch’s efforts to grow this organization to serve thousands of Bay Area students.
+Documentarian Jennifer Siebel Newsom and Stanford’s “design thinking” program have helped Branch’s organization reach thousands of Bay Area students.

-Branch and a few of his students will use this concept of “taking off the mask” to show us how, in the Ever Forward Club, they "look behind our masks that we wear on a daily basis and that often get in our way of living truly fulfilling lives."
-That will introduce the kind of work they do, and help us understand why they achieve such excellent results.
+Branch and a few of his students will use this concept of “taking off the mask” to show how to "look behind our masks that we wear on a daily basis and that often get in our way of living truly fulfilling lives."

 Managing the Impact of Technology on Our LivesDate: Thu, June 02, 2016

 Time: 12:00 PM